Banner Health

 School-age children (4 to 12 years)

-• Swelling: Swelling in the legs, stomach or areas around the eyes.
+• Swelling in the legs, abdomen or around the eyes

 Teenagers and adults (13 years and older)

-• Swelling: Swelling in the feet, ankles or stomach.
+• Swelling in the feet, ankles or abdomen

-If you or your child, at any age, experience any of these signs or symptoms, it's important to talk with a health care provider.
-Early diagnosis and treatment can make a big difference in managing congenital heart defects (CHDs).
+If you or your child experience any of these signs at any age, talk with a health care provider.
+Early diagnosis and treatment can help prevent complications and support long-term heart health.

 Schedule an appointment for congenital heart defect care at Banner Health.